Wu Jieming

 Wu Jieming (吴杰明; born June 1958) is a lieutenant general in the People's Liberation Army of China who was political commissar of the PLA National Defence University from 2017 to 2021.

 He was a member of the 18th Central Commission for Discipline Inspection.
-He was a representative of the 19th National Congress of the Chinese Communist Party and an alternate member of the 19th Central Committee of the Chinese Communist Party.
+He was a representative of the 19th National Congress of the Chinese Communist Party and an alternate of the 19th Central Committee of the Chinese Communist Party.
 He is a delegate to the 13th National People's Congress.

 Biography

 Wu was born in Huangchuan County, Henan, in June 1958.
 After high school in 1975, he became a sent-down youth during the late Cultural Revolution.
 He enlisted in the People's Liberation Army (PLA) in December 1976, and joined the Chinese Communist Party (CCP) in August 1978.
 He graduated from the Second Artillery Force Academy in 1982 and later the PLA National Defence University with a bachelor's degree in 1994.
 After university, he taught there.